httpwg/http-extensions/archive/draft-ietf-httpbis-priority.md

 This document describes an extensible scheme for prioritizing HTTP responses that uses absolute values. {{parameters}} defines priority parameters, which are a standardized and extensible format of priority information. {{header-field}}
-defines the Priority HTTP header field, a protocol-version-independent and end-to-end priority signal.
+defines the Priority HTTP header field, which is an end-to-end priority signal that is independent of protocol version.
 Clients can send this header field to signal their view of how responses should be prioritized.
 Similarly, servers behind an intermediary can use it to signal priority to the intermediary.
 After sending a request, a client can change their view of response priority (see
-{{reprioritization}}) by sending HTTP-version-specific frames defined in
+{{reprioritization}}) by sending HTTP-version-specific frames as defined in Sections {{<h2-update-frame}} and {{<h3-update-frame}}.
-{{h2-update-frame}} and {{h3-update-frame}}.

 Header field and frame priority signals are input to a server's response prioritization process.
-They are only a suggestion and do not guarantee any particular processing or transmission order for one response relative to any other response. {{server-scheduling}} and {{retransmission-scheduling}} provide consideration and guidance about how servers might act upon signals.
+They are only a suggestion and do not guarantee any particular processing or transmission order for one response relative to any other response.
+Sections {{<server-scheduling}} and
+{{<retransmission-scheduling}} provide considerations and guidance about how servers might act upon signals.

 ## Notational Conventions

 {::boilerplate bcp14-tagged}

-The terms Dictionary, sf-boolean, sf-dictionary, and sf-integer are imported from
+The terms "Dictionary", "sf-boolean", "sf-dictionary", and "sf-integer" are imported from {{!STRUCTURED-FIELDS=RFC8941}}.
-{{!STRUCTURED-FIELDS=RFC8941}}.

 Example HTTP requests and responses use the HTTP/2-style formatting from
 {{HTTP2}}.